When Can Model-Free Reinforcement Learning be Enough for Thinking?: Related Work

-\paragraph{Learning to Plan} As neural networks are general-purpose function approximators, they can, in principle, learn algorithmic planning or reasoning computations and prior work has attempted to induce planning capabilities through specialized architectures \citep{tamar_value_2017,farquhar_treeqn_2018,guez_investigation_2019,guez_learning_2018,niu_generalized_2018,weber_imagination-augmented_2018,sykora_multi-agent_2020,schleich_value_2019,oh_value_2017}. \citeauthor{guez_investigation_2019} showed that planning-like computations could emerge through model-free learning (\citeyear{guez_investigation_2019}). \cite{bush_interpreting_2025} applied mechanistic interpretability approaches to show that the approach of \cite{guez_investigation_2019} did in fact learn planning computations (i.e., the network internally learned to propose and evaluate future candidate action sequences).
+\paragraph{Learning to Plan} As neural networks are general-purpose function approximators, they can, in principle, learn algorithmic planning or reasoning computations and prior work has attempted to induce planning capabilities through specialized architectures \citep{tamar_value_2017,farquhar_treeqn_2018,guez_investigation_2019,guez_learning_2018,niu_generalized_2018,weber_imagination-augmented_2018,sykora_multi-agent_2020,schleich_value_2019,oh_value_2017}. \citeauthor{guez_investigation_2019} showed that planning-like computations could emerge through model-free learning (\citeyear{guez_investigation_2019}) and \cite{bush_interpreting_2025} applied mechanistic interpretability approaches to show that the approach of \cite{guez_investigation_2019} did in fact learn planning computations (i.e., the network internally learned to propose and evaluate future candidate action sequences).
 While such works also show that model-free RL can produce thinking behavior, the main difference is that thinking refers to the computation done by the agent's policy, whereas we study thinking as an action selected by the agent's policy.
-More similar to this conception of thinking, \cite{chung_thinker_2023} introduce the thinker architecture in which a policy is trained to select actions both for environment interaction and planning.
-However, they conduct thinking for a fixed number of steps per environment step and thus the agent is learning \textit{how} to think rather than \textit{when} to think.
+More similar to this conception of thinking, the thinker architecture (\cite{chung_thinker_2023,wang_dynamic_2025}) trains a policy to select actions both for environment interaction and planning in a learned model.
+In contrast, we consider a model-free conception of thinking.

 \paragraph{Reasoning in LLMs} In the past couple of years, a large number of methods have been developed to create System 2 capabilities in LLMs, with particular emphasis on math and coding problems.
 One prominent approach is chain-of-thought (CoT) prompting in which a user changes their query to include explicit examples of correct responses \citep{wei_chain--thought_2023}.
 A more basic variant of CoT is just to prompt the model to ``think step by step" \citep{kojima_large_2023}.
 Many other variations have also been proposed \citep[e.g.,][]{yao_tree_2023,yao_react_2023, wang_self-consistency_2023}.
 Another paradigm has been to augment output generation with an explicit search procedure \citep[e.g.,][]{khanov_args_2024,liu_dont_2023,zhou_language_2023,zhang_planning_2023,chen_when_2024}.
 Finally, recent works have used model-free RL to train LLMs to output CoT reasoning \citep{guo2025deepseek,openai_openai_2024}.
 Our work takes inspiration from these works but aims to go beyond LLMs in understanding when thinking-like behavior can emerge in RL agents.